shhudspeth/hb-project-shelve-it/README.md

         - 2.0 features (1-3; these aren’t set in stone, but include what you’re thinking about):
               NEW:
-              -- populate a text or json of book data to be emailed* or texted -- add a library feature
+              -- populate a text or json of book data to be emailed* or texted -- sort by shelves and send by shelves -- remove or move books from shelves

-              -- add an indie bookstore feature
+              -- add a unique url generator of bookshelf to send to friends (friends like books)

-              -- use selenium to open a webbrowswer for user to reserve books -- add a unique url generator of bookshelf to send to friends (friends like books) -- add comments features on books on a bookshelf(add, remove,) -- search books in database by __ filter to add
+              -- add comments features on books on a book -- search books in database by __ filter to add

             OLD: